 OKLAHOMA EARTHQUAKE INSURANCE FACTS

-- Until local and state officials, insurance companies and adjusters have had an opportunity to receive and review all reports of earthquake damage it is difficult to know how many structures were damaged or what the total monetary loss to these earthquakes will be in Oklahoma.
+- Until local and state officials, insurance companies and adjusters have had an opportunity to receive and review all reports of earthquake damage, it is difficult to know how many structures are damaged or what the total monetary loss will be in Oklahoma.

-- Earthquake insurance is not a popular product in Oklahoma.
-Dan Ramsey, president and CEO of the Independent Insurance Agents of Oklahoma, estimates that less than 1 percent of Oklahoma homeowners carry earthquake insurance.
+- Earthquake insurance has historically not been a popular product in Oklahoma.
+Dan Ramsey, president and CEO of the Independent Insurance Agents of Oklahoma, estimated in 2011 that less than 1 percent of Oklahoma homeowners carry earthquake insurance.

-- Only about $6.74 million in direct premiums are written annually for earthquake insurance in Oklahoma.
-The state’s top five carriers for residential earthquake insurance are:
+- Approximately $11.6 million in direct premiums are written annually for earthquake insurance in Oklahoma.
+The state’s top three carriers for earthquake insurance are:

 - Travelers Group